 - pediatric psychologists and social workers

-Pediatric neurosurgeons are having more success than ever in helping to cure children with brain tumors, partly because of new technologies in the operating room and partly because it has been learned that an aggressive surgical approach at diagnosis can significantly increase the chance for cure.
+Pediatric neurosurgeons are having more success than ever helping cure children with brain tumors.
+This is partly because of new technologies in the operating room and partly because an aggressive surgical approach at diagnosis can greatly increase the chance for a cure.

 Neurosurgeons may use stereotactic devices, which help target tumors by providing 3D images of the brain during surgery.
-Staged surgeries are also being used more frequently.
+Staged surgeries are also more common.
 This means that instead of trying to remove a large tumor all at once, surgeons will take out only part of the tumor at diagnosis.
-The patient will then get chemotherapy and/or radiation therapy to shrink the tumor and then return to the operating room a second or even a third time to try to remove the rest of the tumor.
+The patient will then get chemotherapy and/or radiation therapy to shrink the tumor.
+The surgeon then operates a second or even a third time to try to remove the rest of the tumor.

-After surgery, some patients may not require any more treatment beyond observation (periodic checkups and imaging scans to watch for problems).
-Many, however, will require radiation therapy, chemotherapy, or a combination of both.
+After surgery, some patients may not need any more treatment beyond observation (periodic checkups and imaging scans to watch for problems).
+Many, however, will need radiation therapy, chemotherapy, or a combination of both.